Analysis | Don’t underestimate the overreaction to vaccine requirements

 If you’ll indulge my continuing to use this one anecdote as a proxy for the broader trend, consider the assumptions that the emailer made.
 I was demonstrably joyous about the increase in vaccinations (in his estimation) not because being vaccinated bears obvious public health rewards but because I lust for the exercise of dominance over the noncompliant.
 It’s not that I have elderly parents and unvaccinated children and hope to see the pandemic again wane to the point where the threat to both is lessened — not to mention myself — it’s that I’m part of this cabal of authoritarians.
 It is, to understate things a bit, an ungenerous assumption about my motives and, I assure you, an incorrect one.

 But we hear this all the time.
 It’s a staple of Fox News’s prime-time coverage, watched by literally millions of people.
-It’s at the center of the vocal frustrations expressed about mandates to wear masks or other efforts to contain the virus — efforts that have certainly been a mishmash of changing recommendations over the past 20 months but which are also cast as heavy-handed efforts to control the public.
+It’s at the center of the vocal frustrations expressed about mandates to wear masks or other efforts to contain the virus — efforts that have certainly been a mishmash of changing recommendations over the past 20 months but are also cast as heavy-handed attempts to control the public.

 It’s worth remembering what we’re talking about here.
 We’re talking about employers making requirements on employees, something they do in a thousand ways every day.
 If you’re reading this at work right now, why are you at work?
 Is it … because that’s what they pay you for and you want to earn money?
 Well, isn’t this a constraint on your freedom?
 It is, of course, but it’s a trade-off, and if you don’t like it you can quit — as a small percentage of employees have done in response to being asked to be vaccinated.